 A lot of people say that bigger dogs don’t need as much attention when it comes to being around other animals because they have more confidence in themselves.
 With a small breed like a dachshund, this isn’t so much the case.

 Sometimes these little guys can be quite timid around others making them difficult to socialize.
 So what should you do if you’re struggling with getting your Doxie out there?
 In this article, we will share some tips on how best to approach this situation.

 Socializing your Dachshund is important because it helps the dog to feel happy and relaxed in any environment.
-It involves training your dog by gradually exposing them to new experiences, using positive reinforcement so he will be confident and comfortable around people or other dogs.
+It involves training your dog by gradually exposing them to new experiences, and using positive reinforcement so it will be confident and comfortable around people or other dogs.

 Getting your Dachshund socialized means getting him used to being in new environments and around new people, animals, or other dogs so that he feels happy and relaxed no matter where you are.
 It is done by gradually exposing your dachshund to new places, people, and animals, including other dogs.